 The assoication with the HoA of a MN is not sufficient to support the above use of IP for an application.
-This gap can be overcome by generalization the concept of HoA to that of an application running on the MN rather than the MN as will be discussed in Section 6.1 below.
+This gap can be overcome by generalizing the concept of the \mbox{HoA} of the \mbox{MN} to the \mbox{HoA} of an application running on the MN as will be discussed in Section 7.1 below.

-Using the dynamic mobility management scheme has avoid routing back to the home network when the application does not have such need.
+Using the dynamic mobility management scheme has avoided routing back to the home network when the application does not have such need.
 There are however application sessions that had originated from a prior network and that also requires mobility support.
 Longer routes than the natural IP route can be encountered.
 Route optimization schemes already exist, but one needs to deal with multiple HA's when using multiple HA's.

-4.5.
+5.5.
 Route optimization

 One generalization in terms of the unified framework is that the LM functions can be considered as a distributed database as will be shown in the next section.
-There, the MN and the LM has a client-server relationship, with optionally a proxy in between and the proxy can co-locate with an MR. A distributed database may have different servers to store different data.
-Yet, each client needs to be able to query the database.
+There, the MN and the LM has a clientserver relationship, with optionally a proxy in between and the proxy which can co-locate with an MR. A distributed database may have different servers to store different data.
+The data in each server need not be pushed to all the other servers but the database system only needs to know which data resides in which server.
+In addition, each client needs to be able to query the database.